dan-da/subaddress-derive-xmr/README.md

                          'list' prints only the first column. see --cols

     --includeroot       include root key as first element of report.
-    --gen-key           generates a new key.
+    --gen-wallet        generates keys and mnemonic for a new wallet.
-    --gen-words=<n>     num words to generate. implies --gen-key.
+    --gen-words=<n>     num words to generate. implies --gen-wallet.
                            (unimplemented)
                            one of: [13, 25]
                            default = 25.